spreedly/gala/README.md

-# Apple Pay
+# Gala

-Ruby library for decrypting [Apple Pay tokens](https://developer.apple.com/library/ios/documentation/PassKit/Reference/PaymentTokenJSON/PaymentTokenJSON.html).
+Named after the [Gala apple](http://en.wikipedia.org/wiki/Gala_(apple)), Gala is a Ruby library for decrypting [Apple Pay payment tokens](https://developer.apple.com/library/ios/documentation/PassKit/Reference/PaymentTokenJSON/PaymentTokenJSON.html).

 *Note: This library is not currently being used in a production environment.
 Please approach with caution.*